oneilstokeseqrm/graphrag-toolkit-1.0/docs/lexical-graph/metadata-filtering.md

 )
 ```

 Build-stage metadata filtering works well in an extract-once, build-many-times workload.
-You can extract the entire corpus to an `S3BasedDocs` sink or `FileBasedDocs` sink (see [Run the extract and build stages separately](./indexing.md#run-the-extract-and-build-stages-separately)),a nd then build multiple lexical graphs from the extracted documents.
+You can extract the entire corpus to an `S3BasedDocs` sink or `FileBasedDocs` sink (see [Run the extract and build stages separately](./indexing.md#run-the-extract-and-build-stages-separately)), and then build multiple lexical graphs from the extracted documents.
 Using different sets of filtering criteria and the [multi-tenancy](./multi-tenancy.md) feature, you can build multiple, discrete lexical graphs with different contents from the same underlying sources.

 ### Metadata and document identity

 The metadata associated with a source document comprises part of that document's identity.
 A source document's id is a function of the contents of the document and the metadata.
 Chunk, topic and statement ids are in turn a function of the source id.
-If you change a sourec document's metadata (adding or removing fields, or changing field values), and reprocess the document, it will be indexed into new source, chunk, topic and statement nodes in the lexical graph.
+If you change a source document's metadata (adding or removing fields, or changing field values), and reprocess the document, it will be indexed into new source, chunk, topic and statement nodes in the lexical graph.

 ### Metadata filtering and multi-tenancy

 Metadata filtering constrains retrieval to one or more subgraphs within a particular lexical graph.
 [Multi tenancy](./multi-tenancy.md) creates wholly separate lexical graphs within the same underlying graph and vector stores.
 Metadata filtering and multi-tenancy work well together.
-As [described above](#using-metadata-filtering-in-the-build-stage), you can use metadata filtering to buidl different tenant graphs from the same extracted corpus.
+As [described above](#using-metadata-filtering-in-the-build-stage), you can use metadata filtering to build different tenant graphs from the same extracted corpus.
 You can also use metadata filtering and multi tenancy when querying.
-The following example applies metadata filtering to a query in the context of the _neptune_ tenant's lexical graph:
+The following example applies metadata filtering to a query in the context of the `neptune` tenant's lexical graph:

 ```python
 from graphrag_toolkit.lexical_graph import LexicalGraphQueryEngine